The School of Dance

 <Read More> (pdf)

-Summer-Co Cecchetti Grades 5/6 or equivalent
+Summer-Co Cecchetti Grades 5/6 (or equivalent) and above

 <Read More> (pdf)